 Largest cities in Palm Beach County

-West Palm Beach, the county seat, is the largest city in Palm Beach County, with a population of 104,031 in 2014, the latest year for which a formal estimate is available.
+West Palm Beach, the county seat, is the largest city in Palm Beach County and the 20th largest city in Florida, with a population of 104,031 in 2014, the latest year for which a formal estimate is available.

 Despite being the oldest municipal area in Southern Florida (it was incorporated in 1894, two years before Miami) West Palm Beach is only the 19th largest city in Florida.